meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 interpretation to decide what things we should check for `null` and what things we shouldn't.

+If I'm dealing with a codebase that uses `null` and it is impractical to begin using an option type in the project, there is something else I've learned I can
+do: I think about what I want to return (is there a case where I may actually want to return `null` or do I always want a value to be returned?), I ensure that I am only returning what I want, and I properly document cases where `null` actually is returned and explain in what cases that occurs.
+This might not provide a lot of security, but at least it's something.

 ### Consider Your Complete Domain and Codomain

 In mathematics a function is nothing more than a map.
 You have a domain, or the